brukeg/notebooks/README.md

 # notebooks
-a place for my WIPs
+Welcome to my noteboook.
+This is a place for my pet projects in data analysis and data science.

 | Analysis Type | Title | Topics Explored |
 | ----------- | ----------- |----------- |